mhlotto/wema-food/README.md

 - `guides/`: curated writeups (late-night, dietary needs, seasonal picks, etc.).
 - `scripts/validate.py`: lint the data for required fields and formatting.
 - `docs/index.html`: simple GitHub Pages view that reads the YAML and lists spots.

+## Latest updates
+- Last restaurant added: Pita Pockets (2024-10-15)
+- Last comment added: “Takes a minute to cool; ask for extra hot sauce if you like heat.”
+(Pita Pockets)

 ## How to contribute
 1) Pick your change type: add or edit a restaurant, or add a guide.